offmann/everyday-subreddit-top-posts/README.md

 * Distribution of posts by time of day (e.g. morning, afternoon, evening, night)
 * Most common words or phrases in post titles for the day.

+The Python script ```reddit_daily_metrics.py```  will calculate these metrics based on the previously generated csv files and generate views in the form of csv files.
+These files can be later connected to a Dataviz tool

+Depending on how you want to refresh

 ### Conclusion
 This project demonstrates how to build a simple data pipeline in Python using Airflow as a scheduler.
 By customizing the scrape_posts.py script and the Airflow DAG, you can adapt this pipeline to scrape data from a variety of sources and schedule it to run at any interval you choose.